ericcombiolab/dynDeepDRIM/readme.md

 # dynDeepDRIM: a dynamic deep learning model to infer direct regulatory interactions using single cell time-course gene expression data
-***

 ## Single-cell time-course RNA-seq data
-These data were normalized into RPKM for dynDeepDRIM from the raw read counts:
+These data were normalized into RPKM for this experiment from the raw read counts:

 https://zenodo.org/record/5335938#.YSxikY4zb4Y